svgpp/svgpp/doc/sphinx/overview.rst

 Tags
 -------

-SVG++ widely uses *tag* concept to reference various SVG enities in compile time with overload resolution and metaprogramming techniques. *Tag* here is just an empty class.
+SVG++ widely uses *tag* concept to reference various SVG entities in compile time with overload resolution and metaprogramming techniques. *Tag* here is just an empty class.

 ::